SyedAbbasRazaZaidi/HCI166-Fall2021/03-LaunchReady/readme.md

 #### Login:

-   We have avoided multiple login instead we have chosen single login screen which will log the user in according to there email and password
+   We have avoided multiple login instead we have chosen single login screen which will log the user in according to their email and password

    ![wfStd01](https://user-images.githubusercontent.com/61627416/148562641-69e6e1cb-fb01-45aa-b222-87f1d9472aa3.png "Login Screen")

 #### Student Screens:

    * **Dashboard**
-   Student can view recently used courses he can see popup notifications if any of the enrolled courses is having classes he will also get option to join that class or ignore it at the left corner he can view upcoming courses and assignments so he can be prepared for it in short student will get a short overview of updates regarding enrolled courses
+   Student can view recently accessed courses he can see popup notifications if any of the enrolled courses is having classes he will also get option to join that class or ignore it at the left corner he can view upcoming courses and assignments so he can be prepared for it in short student will get a short overview of updates regarding enrolled courses